infracost/infracost-atlantis/examples/thresholds/README.md

 ## Running with GitHub

-1. Update your setup to use the [infracost-atlantis](https://hub.docker.com/r/infracost/infracost-atlantis) Docker image.
+1. Update your setup to use the [infracost-atlantis](https://hub.docker.com/r/infracost/infracost-atlantis) Docker image
+2. If you haven't done so already, [download Infracost](https://www.infracost.io/docs/#quick-start) and run `infracost auth login` to get a free API key.
+3. Retrieve your Infracost API key by running `infracost configure get api_key`.
-2. You'll need to pass the following custom env vars into the container.
+4. You'll need to pass the following custom env vars into the container.
 Retrieve your Infracost API key by running `infracost configure get api_key`.
 We recommend using your same API key in all environments.
-If you don't have one, [download Infracost](https://www.infracost.io/docs/#quick-start) and run `infracost register` to get a free API key.
+If you don't have one, [download Infracost](https://www.infracost.io/docs/#quick-start) and run `infracost auth login` to get a free API key.
   ```sh
   GITHUB_TOKEN=<your-github-token>
   INFRACOST_API_KEY=<your-infracost-api-token>
   ```
-3. Add the following YAML spec to `repos.yaml` or `atlantis.yaml` config files:
+5. Add the following YAML spec to `repos.yaml` or `atlantis.yaml` config files:
   ```yaml
   repos:
     - id: /.*/